bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Aggregating disparate corporate and partner data to power new online experiences is slow and painful.
-Above provides a no code environment to get disparate data into one place, manipulate it and then share synced copies to stakeholders.
+Above provides a no code environment to get structuref, unstructured and object data into one place, manipulate it and then share synced copies to stakeholders.
         content_align: left
         actions:
           - label: Learn More